 In public, "as the need arises," you can do anything that needs to get done, because you have the Holy Spirit, who is God and can accomplish anything that needs to get done.
 In different contexts, particularly in a gathering, "as the need arises," we don't need everyone doing everything, but just a few or maybe even just one person meeting any particular need that arises within the body of believers.

 By categorizing and elevating the "spiritual gift" list of 1 Cor 12, religion has put people in bondage, thinking they can't "get" this special thing or that, lamenting that they don't "have" this "gift" or that, and of course many run around trying to get impartations, anointings, mantles, and such things, as if they can procure or conjure up what is really an "effect" of "grace," which is already a given.
+Or, they use it as an excuse for inaction: "I can't/won't help that person because I don't have that gift."
 Once you understand that these things are "grace" "effects," you are set free to grow and operate freely in the grace God has already given you, which is already a done deal, through the indwelling and empowering of the Holy Spirit, which has many "effects," as the needs arise.

 The Koine Greek is what linguists would describe as a "fusional" "synthetic" language, which largely combines morphemes, "synthesizing" words by "fusing" the morphemes together.